 Why are you using a VPN?
-This may seem like an easy decision, but it’s not.
+This may seem like an uncomplicated decision, but it’s not.
 Each VPN is designed for specific online use, region, and price point.

 If your prime reason is to stream Netflix, make sure they unblock the streaming service because many do not offer this feature and if their connections are slow, then try another provider.

 One of the most important considerations when choosing a VPN is speed.
 You want to ensure that your internet connection doesn’t suffer; otherwise, you might not use it often, and paying for one won’t be worth it.

 Specific VPNs don’t perform as well, which can be a problem.
 If you have to restart your service to work appropriately constantly, the money is not worth spending.